Visiting Paris for the first time? Our tips will ensure you avoid any faux pas with these things not to do in Paris!

 These are the main scams I have experienced in Paris.
 I had my bag rifled through on the Metro from Montmartre.
 Whilst I knew that all my money and important documents were in my anti-theft bag and safe the experience was not pleasant.

 We have been scammed before in Italy.
 It wasn’t nice and it upset us for a few hours but at the end of the day we only lost a bit of money.
 We didn’t let it spoil our holiday.
-I would advise reading up on any known scams before you visit any new city/country and take adequate measures to avoid being the victim of petty thieves.
+I would advise reading up on any known scams before you visit any new city/country and taking adequate measures to avoid being the victim of petty thieves.

 You will find a number of helpful posts about Paris to help when preparing your itinerary or for those with an interest in the French language or cuisine.